phil-curran/js-and-jquery-project/README.md

 Users choose which programming language they should learn based on completely unrelated personal preferences, like favorite desserts and movie villains.
 This was intended to mimic (mock?) various Buzzfeed-styled quizzes.

-Users click on pictures to indicate their preferences for their 1) favorite dessert, 2) desired pet, 3) favorite movie villain, and 4) preferred questions.
+Users click on pictures to indicate their preferences for their 1) favorite dessert, 2) desired pet, 3) favorite movie villain, and 4) preferred color.
 A fifth question uses a form to gather the user's name and age so the response can be customized based on personal info.

 ## Setup/Installation Requirements